framps/raspiBackupDoc/en/src/installation-in-5-minutes.md

-**A restore test should then be carried out** ([Link to the restore documentation](restore.md)) to verify that a consistent backup is being backup is created and to familiarize yourself with the restore procedure.
+**A restore test should then be carried out** ([Link to the restore documentation](restore.md)) to verify that a consistent backup is being created and to familiarize yourself with the restore procedure.

 **Because:
 A backup is useless if, at the moment you want to restore it,